 The small village of barely more than 2.000 souls has yet to wait for official confirmation from the Guinness World Record Association, that still has to check and monitor if the record was truly broken according to its rules.
 The official certification of the record is expected to take a couple of weeks.

-According to some reports (in Hungarian), the sausage “almost has the same length in metres as the main street of the village”.
+According to some local reports, the sausage “almost has the same length in metres as the main street of the village”.
 If they managed to do this on purpose, once again hats off…

 But this is not the first time Hungarians excel at some weird activity: a couple of weeks ago, we’ve compiled a list of the strangest, most mind-boggling or most impressive Guinness World Records achieved by Hungarians and/or in Hungary.